From Karen Glen, Ministry Coordinator

 RCIA: Inquiry classes for RCIA Are you interested in learning more about becoming a Catholic?
 Have you received the Sacraments of Baptism and First Holy Communion and desire Confirmation?
 The Rite of Christian Initiation of Adults Inquiry begins on July 19th.
 Please contact Karen email@example.com or Jay Mitchell firstname.lastname@example.org for more information.

 Family Faith Formation on Sundays The program is available for Kindergarten – 4th Grade.
 If your child is starting 1st grade they should begin classes this year to be ready for sacramental preparation when they are in 2nd grade.
 Faith Formation classes are held from 9:10 a.m. to 10:10 a.m. on Sunday mornings through Sunday, June 4th.
 Families can attend the 8 a.m. or 10:30 a.m. mass together, as classes are between the two morning masses.
-Forms are available in the vestibule of the church or more information please contact Karen @ (510) 653-8631 or email@example.com
+The Faith Formation registration forms are available in the vestibule of the church.
+The calendar for the year is also available on this form, as well as on our DOWNLOADABLE FORMS page of this website.
+For more information please contact Karen @ (510) 653-8631 or email@example.com

 St. Augustine Parish provides four categories of ministries: